TreeveWhite/ecm2434-project/README.md

 ## Software to install
 - Python version 3.7 and above.
 The download can be found on the Download section on https://www.python.org
 - PostgreSQL - The download can be found at https://www.postgresql.org/.
 Follow the steps on the launcher and when in the application there a couple of requirements.
 First, any passwords set need to be set to the same password as the one set in settings.py.
 You then need to make a database called exeterDomination (or whatever is set in settings.py)
-- Mozille Firefox - this is used to run the testing
+- Mozille Firefox - this is used to run the testing.
+This can be found at https://www.mozilla.org/en-GB/firefox/new/
 - Geckdriver version 30- this is used in the testing and can be found at https://github.com/mozilla/geckodriver/releases with all releases for each system.
 Once installed, if the installation is compressed, double-click it and decompress it so that the executable file is available.
  ## Packages to install
 - Django - to install this go to your command prompt and enter :